Has your water usage increased?

 - Conduct an overnight check to identify any unaccounted for water usage.

 - Continue to monitor your water usage by recording regular meter readings.

 It is important to have any leaks or plumbing issues fixed quickly by a licensed plumber.
 This will save water and money.

-If the leak is not visible it may be concealed.
-You may be eligible for a remission on the water consumption charge for your residential property once it has been repaired by a licensed plumber.
-Council can only provide a remission on part of the distribution and retail portion of your water loss.
-No remission is available on the State Government Bulk Water portion of your water charges.
+If the leak is not visible it may be concealed or underground.
+You may be eligible for a remission on the water consumption charge for your residential property once the leak has been repaired by a licensed plumber.
+Council can only provide a remission on part of the Distribution and Retail portion of your water loss.
+No remission is available on the State Government bulk water portion of your water charges.

 Council considers a concealed leak to be a burst pipe either underground, under or within concrete or underneath a building - where the occupant could not reasonably expect to know of its existence.

 All pipes on the property side of the meter are the owner’s responsibility.
-We therefore advise you to have a licensed plumber carry out an investigation and repair any leaks on the property.
+We therefore advise that a licensed plumber carry out an investigation and repair any leaks on the property.

 Through its Concealed Leak policy, Redland City Council provides a remission to small customers for the Distribution and Retail component of the water consumption charge.
 A small customer is defined as either a residential customer who is connected to a South East Queensland (SEQ) service provider’s water and wastewater network and receives a rate notice in their name that includes charges for these services; or a non- residential customer who would use no more than 100 kilolitres of drinking water.